mattn/go-sqlite3/README.md

     Install sqlite3 from homebrew: `brew install sqlite3`

     Use `go build --tags "libsqlite3 darwin"`

-- Want to build go-sqlite3 with additional extensions / features.

-    Use `go build --tags "<FEATURE>"`

-    When using multiple build tags, all the different tags should be space delimted.

-    For available features / extensions see [Features](#features).

-    Example building multiple features: `go build --tags "icu json1 fts5 secure_delete"`

 - Can't build go-sqlite3 on windows 64bit.